 The Human Cost

 This isn't just annoying.
-It’s psychological warfare.
+It’s psychologically damaging.

 "Been out of work since November.
 Hundreds of applications.
 A few interview invites and every single one no-showed.
 One even ghosted me after a second interview.
 I haven't spoken to a real human yet."